Marketing without goals is not marketing at all.

 Informative blog posts, infographics, ebooks, case studies and all target the specific content marketing goal and you have to clarify which one to produce when.

 Keyword research helps you with a lot to define the intent of the search queries.
-You can create the content that hits the audience’s informational and transactional needs.
+You can create content that hits the audience’s informational and transactional needs.
+And for that you better to understand the concept of copywriting vs content writing.

 Blog post, informative articles are best at educating your audience, whereas case studies and ebooks impact their purchase on the internet and prove why to opt for your services.